patlegris/webofpat/wp-content/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

+= 5.4.4 =
+Version 5.4.4 contains a bug fix that addresses problems some users had when upgrading.

+= 5.4.3 =
+Version 5.4.3 contains a bug fix that can prevent script issues in some browsers.

 = 5.4.2 =
 Version 5.4.2 contains import bug fixes for Multisite.

 = 5.4.1 =
 Version 5.4.1 contains import bug fixes for sites on nginx servers and brings back display of 404 errors in the logs.